matthewhirschey/UseR_Conf_Organization/README.md

 This comprehensive guide documents the process of planning and executing a useR! conference, based on the experience of organizing useR!
 2025 at Duke University.
 The useR! conference is the annual international gathering of R users, bringing together academics, industry professionals, and students to share knowledge, innovations, and best practices in the R ecosystem.

+**Note**: This guide serves as a template.
+References to "useR!
+2025" are provided as real-world examples.
+When planning your conference, replace [YEAR], [CITY], and other bracketed variables with your specific information.

 ## About useR!
 Conferences

 useR! conferences are typically 3-4 day events featuring: